 Areas and Suburbs in Dubai

-Expats will need to consider several important factors when choosing the area or suburb of Dubai in which to look for accommodation, including the proximity to their place of work and their children's schools.
+Expats will need to consider several important factors when choosing the area or suburb of Dubai in which to look for accommodation, including which type of lifestyle they'd like to have in the emirate, and of course the area or suburb's proximity to their place of work and their children's schools.

-Once these factors have been considered and priorities are clearer, it will then be down to the type of accommodation preferred, and of course the housing budget or allowance, which, in the case of most expatriates, is included in the employment package.
+Once these factors have been considered and priorities are clearer, it will be down to the type of accommodation preferred, and of course the housing budget or allowance which, in the case of most expats, is included in the employment package.

 Jumeirah Beach Residence (JBR)